Which Nutritional Supplements Do You Really Need When Fasting?

 Not an easy feat considering some of us struggle to hit our D3 and B12 quotas even when pursuing a broadly healthy diet.

-For best results, pop a micro-tablet during your eating window.
+For best results, pop a tablet during your eating window.
 You might want to take it during your final pre-fast meal.

 Minerals are every bit as important as vitamins.
 In a sense, they’re even more important.